 The issue of medical experimentation lies on the border between ethics and law.
 This fact has been impeding the attempts made hitherto to resolve the problem from the legal point of view, and the impediment is the outcome of a lack of awareness that ethics has to go further than the law.
 Ethics comprises the entirety of moral assessments and standards held at any given time by a particular society.
 However, the medical ethics grounded on the Hippocratic humanist foundations of medicine has transcended the barriers of time and societies, becoming a timeless legacy of the whole of humankind.
 Thereby it has also transcended the realm of law, since the demarcation of bounds to the concept of morality is itself a moral issue.

-No law, nor any regulation will be of service to a physician when he is obliged to make a decision on his own, to the best of his knowledge and in compliance with his conscience.
-“An official legislative regulation on such delicate matters would neither stop the physician from abusing his rights, nor keep the patient from misconstruing the medical practitioner’s rights.
-For on the one hand the physician could disregard the matter, disdaining the voice of his conscience under the protection afforded him by the law; and on the other hand the patient would never be able to tell the difference between a physician attending him in his capacity as a practitioner of medicine, and a physician coming to administer torture” (Frankl, 1971).
+No law, nor any regulation will be of service to a physician who is obliged to make an independent decision, to the best of available knowledge and in compliance with his or her conscience.
+“An official legislative regulation on such delicate matters would neither stop the physicians from abusing their rights, nor keep the patient from misconstruing the medical practitioner’s rights.
+For on the one hand the physicians could disregard the matter, disdaining the voice of their conscience under the protection afforded them by the law; and on the other hand the patients would never be able to tell the difference between physicians attending them in their capacity as practitioners of medicine, and physicians coming to administer torture” (Frankl, 1971).

-With these ethical principles as his guidelines, every physician will know that he has the full moral right to medical experimentation, while biological experimentation on humans is unlawful and may be conducted only on animals.
-For “the real danger lies in the fact that whoever embarks on experimentation on human subjects does not know where he will stop” (C. Nicolle).
+With these ethical principles as guidelines, all physicians will know that they have the full moral right to medical experimentation, while biological experimentation on humans is unlawful and may be conducted only on animals.
+For “the real danger lies in the fact that whoever embarks on experimentation on human subjects does not know where it will stop” (C. Nicolle).

 References1.
 Buchenwald – obóz koncentracyjny [Buchenwald concentration camp], Archives of the Główna Komisja Badania Zbrodni Hitlerowskich w Polsce [Chief Commission for the Investigation of Nazi Crimes in Poland], shelf no. 4 ob., 17 b/ob., 151 ob.